evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.

-### V2L - Vehichle to load
+### Bidirectoral charging

-This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 10.2 kW of power, including the ability to charge other vehicles.
+This model supports both V2L (Vehicle to Load) and V2H (Vehicle to Home) functionalities.
+V2L allows you to power electrical equipment requiring up to 10.2 kW of power, including the ability to charge other vehicles.
+V2H enables the car to serve as a backup power source for your home.
 Sockets are available in the cargo bed, the frunk, and the cabin.
+Note that V2H requires specialized equipment in your home.

 {{<evkxdisplayaddarticle />}}